geo-ant/blog/_posts/2025-06-15-rust-testability-and-non-send-types.md

     });
 }
 ```

 You probably already knew this wouldn't compile.
 The compiler will correctly
 complain that `A` is neither `Send` nor `'static`, which is what we'd need
-to send it to the thread.
-If you can further restrict `A` to be `Send` and
+to move it into the thread.
+If we can further restrict `A` to be `Send` and
 `'static`, that's a fine solution and that would be the end of this article.
-But what if you _can't_?
-What if your production audio backend really does not
+But what if we _can't_?
+What if our production audio backend really does not
 implement `Send`?

-# How Do You `impl Send` for a Non-`Send` Type?
+# How Do We `impl Send` for a Non-`Send` Type?

 !!!
 TODO: THAT'S THE NEAT PART !!!

-If you've written a type `T`, where the compiler does not automatically implement
+If we've written a type `T`, where the compiler doesn't automatically implement
-`Send` but _you know it would be safe to do so_, you can of course [implement Send](https://doc.rust-lang.org/nomicon/send-and-sync.html)
+`Send` but _we know it would be sound to do so_, we can of course [implement `Send`](https://doc.rust-lang.org/nomicon/send-and-sync.html)
-manually and be done with it [^pointers].
-However, what if the compiler does not implement
+manually and call it a day[^pointers].
+However, what if the compiler doesn't implement
-`Send` on your type, due to a field of foreign type `U` that is itself not `Send`?
+`Send` on our type for a good reason?
+Let's say we're using a field of foreign type
+`U` that is itself not `Send`.
 We'd better assume that the authors of the type deliberately did not implement
 `Send`.
-Thus, just overriding their decision and manually implementing `Send` on your
+Thus, just overriding their decision and manually implementing `Send` on our
 type might be unsound.
-For example, we don't know if there is thread-local data which the
-instance is using.
 So that's out of the question, unless we have a _very good_ reason
-to believe it's safe.
+to believe it's sound.

 ## Using `Mutex<T>` and `Arc<Mutex<T>>`